ROHAN-TANDEL/banglore-profiles/README.md

 #### Involved in the product release.
 Issue Tracking Worked on high user base data. provided solutions to the remote team utilizing a stack of communications tools ensuring uninterrupted results.

 ### we are based on Bangalore with our dynamic unit and rare talent

 that we provide - AWS, GCP, serverless architecture, client-server architecture, microservices, monolithic, SOA AngularJS, NodeJs, Python, PHP, CICD, JQuery, Microservices, MVC, Laravel, Django ExpressJS and more…

+# Domain We Worked:

+Music Industry  - developed products similar to Spotify, bambwa,

+### Educational field  -  developed products similar to Mindspark, Byju's, GreenLights

+Health care and Hospital management  -  products similar to Aurobindo

+### Travel Industry  -  developed products similar mrf-types

+Food industry  -  developed products similar to udaan, bigbasket

+# Why you Should connect

+We are a team of greater experienced professionals

+### tasks are always organized

+DOT - Delivery on time

+### We provide you the options to select our members for your work

+You can speed up your work adding more members from teams in no time.

+### you can replace the candidate can make a call to revise the budget

+and more...

 # Our Team